Deployment Manager 4.5.1 includes the following enhancements and resolved issues.

 - More diagnostics to troubleshoot pipelinesYou can now automatically diagnose more issues with your pipeline so that you spend less time manually troubleshooting.
 For example, you can now verify that Jenkins steps are properly configured, and you can also obtain more information about repository connections with enhanced troubleshooting tips.

-- Elimination of post-upgrade steps when upgrading from Deployment Manager versions 3.2.1 and laterFor upgrades from Deployment Manager 3.2.1 or later to version 4.5.1, you no longer need to run activities or do any other post-upgrade steps.
-After the upgrade completes, Deployment Manager performs health checks before running post-upgrade steps for both on-premises and Pega Cloud Services environments.
+- Elimination of post-update steps when updating from Deployment Manager versions 3.2.1 and laterFor updates from Deployment Manager 3.2.1 or later to version 4.5.1, you no longer need to run activities or do any other post-update steps.
+After the update completes, Deployment Manager performs health checks before running post-update steps for both on-premises and Pega Cloud Services environments.

 The following issue is resolved in Deployment Manager 4.5.1: